 The Council is committed to protecting any funds and property to which it has been entrusted and expects the highest standards of conduct from Councillors and Officers regarding the administration of financial affairs.
-The Anti-Fraud and Corruption Policy was updated in February 2018 and is on the intranet/website for staff, Councillors and the public to see.
+The Anti-Fraud and Corruption Policy was updated on 13th March 2018 and is on the intranet/website for staff, Councillors and the public to see.